 Discipline of Children - Corporal Punishment

 When questioned at the Royal Commission, Governing Body member Geoffrey Jackson stated that Watchtower does not endorse corporal punishment; that is, physical punishment such as spanking a child.
 This exchange was surprising in light of ongoing Watchtower quotes to the contrary.

 Anyone raised as a Jehovah’s Witness will have endured being hit, or have watched and heard children being taken to the back room of the Kingdom Hall for punishment.
 I recall the Watchtower conductor in Hobart Central congregation step off the platform and hit his daughter in front of the entire congregation.
 Watchtower jokes about children praying for help when being taken to the back room for punishment.

-Watchtower has always encouraged corporal punishment, stating that spanking is for the good of the child.
+Watchtower has always advocated corporal punishment, stating that spanking is for the good of the child.

 "A spanking may be a lifesaver to a child, for God’s Word says: “Do not hold back discipline from the mere boy.
 In case you beat him with the rod, he will not die.
 With the rod you yourself should beat him, that you may deliver his very soul from Sheol [the grave] itself.”
 Again, “Foolishness is tied up with the heart of a boy; the rod of discipline is what will remove it far from him.”
 (Proverbs 23:13, 14; 22:15) If parents hold their children’s life interests dear to them, they will not weakly or carelessly let disciplinary action slip from their hands.
 Love will motivate them to take action, wisely and fairly, when it is needed."
 Making Your Family Life Happy (1978) p.132

-Whilst this is still the stand, the following quotes highlight how Watchtower's wording on the topic has become increasingly cautious since the 1990's, in line with more countries legally restricting physical violence against children.
+Whilst this is still the stand, following quotes highlight how Watchtower's wording on the topic has become increasingly cautious since the 1990's, in line with countries legally restricting physical violence against children.

 Bible Advice on Corporal Punishment